WemXPro/documentation/developers/services.md

 The permissions functions allows you to protect custom routes or pages for your service by checking if a member / subuser has the corressponding permission to perform a certain action or to access a page.
 For instance, if your service has custom routes defined for clients, the key of the permission is the name of the route.

-Take a look at this routes file: https://github.com/WemXPro/service-proxmox/blob/main/routes.php - As you can see, the keys in the array below are the route names with a description of what that route does.
-This list appears when a admin invites a new member to the order.

-It's important that your service contains the parameter `{order}` if you wish for the application to check for permissions for example:
+Take a look at this custom route that allows clients to start their server.
+It's important that your route(s) contains the `{order}` parameter as shown in the example below

 ```php
  Route::get('/start', [Service::class, 'startServer'])->name('proxmox.server.start');